UPPS 04.04.43 - Workers' Compensation Injuries, Illnesses, and Claims

 complete and process all workers’ compensation injury or illness reports and:

-verify that the employee has lost one or more work days, or has incurred medical expenses as a result of an injury or illness occurring in the course and scope of his or her duties;
+verify that the employee has lost one or more workdays, or has incurred medical expenses as a result of an injury or illness occurring in the course and scope of their duties;

 forward reports to SORM; and

 mail a copy of the DWC-1S to the employee;

 administratively clear employees to return to work following a period of lost work time due to a work-related injury.
 Clearance to return to work will require a doctor’s signed and dated statement (DWC-73, available from the Workers’ Compensation specialist) releasing the employee to return to work;

 serve as the return-to-work coordinator; see Section 01.02 for the Return-to-Work Program;

 assure that employees who have a restrictive release return to work only after joint approval of the department head and the Workers’ Compensation specialist; and

 notify Human Resources of absences to coordinate Family and Medical Leave Act (FMLA) and other benefits.

 Accident Prevention coordinator (director, EHSREM) responsibilities:

 implement and administer the Accident Prevention program at Texas State; and

 activities related to workers’ compensation inspections and follow-up actions:

 schedule inspections, coordinate state agency assistance visits with administrators, and workshops;

 conduct accident prevention assessments of university facilities and operations to identify potentially hazardous conditions and unsafe behaviors and activities;

 coordinate implementation of recommendations for elimination of hazards and unsafe behaviors and activities identified on assessments, investigations, or surveys;

 provide department heads with relative data on inspection reports and follow-up activities (i.e., status reports) and provide assessment and investigation information to:

 vice president responsible for the department and activity;